saikiranreddypv2104/UVM-Test-Bench-For-APB-Protocol/README.md

 # UVM-Test-Bench-For-APB-Protocol
-his project features a comprehensive UVM testbench designed to validate the functionality and performance of the APB slave..
+This project features a comprehensive UVM testbench designed to validate the functionality and performance of the APB slave...
-- To run the simulation in EDA playgroung
+- To simulate the EDA playground

 [![EDA Playgroung](https://www.edaplayground.com/img/logo.png?v=2)](https://www.edaplayground.com/x/LtAb)